IamAndelib/Auto-blue-light-filter/README.md

 You'll be prompted to enter API keys for:

 1. **OpenWeatherMap API** (for weather data)
-  a.
-Get a free API key at: https://openweathermap.org/api
+  - Get a free API key at: https://openweathermap.org/api
-  b.
-Used for weather-based temperature adjustments
+  - Used for weather-based temperature adjustments

 2. **IP Geolocation API** (for location detection)
-  a.
-Get a free API key at: https://ipgeolocation.io/
+  - Get a free API key at: https://ipgeolocation.io/
-  b.
-Used to determine your location automatically
+  - Used to determine your location automatically

 ### Manual Configuration
 Edit `~/.config/hypr-py-light/config.ini`: